Bio

 Senior Adjunct Professor at SAIS Europe

-Sir Michael Leigh is currently Senior Fellow, Bruegel, Brussels, and Senior Advisor, Covington & Burling LLP, Brussels.
-Previously he was senior fellow at the German Marshall Fund of the United States (2011-2016); Director-General for Enlargement of the European Commission (2006-2011); Deputy Director-General for External Relations (2003-2006); cabinet member and official, European Commission (1977-2003); Assistant Professor of International Relations, SAIS Bologna Center (1976-1977); Lecturer in International Relations University of Sussex (1974-1976).
+Sir Michael Leigh is distinguished visiting fellow at the German Marshall Fund (GMF) of the United States and was previously senior fellow at Bruegel; he has served as senior advisor, Covington & Burling LLP, Brussels; earlier he was Director-General for Enlargement of the European Commission (2006-2011); Deputy Director-General for External Relations (2003-2006); cabinet member and official, European Commission (1977-2003); Assistant Professor of International Relations, SAIS Bologna Center (1976-1977); Lecturer in International Relations University of Sussex (1974-1976).
 Erskine Fellow (2017) University of Canterbury, New Zealand.
+He received the KCMG award for his services to the European Commission.

-His research, writing and public speaking focus on the future of the EU, Brexit, enlargement, neighborhood policy; Turkey's relations with the EU, Europe's response to political change in the Mediterranean and Middle East; energy questions in the eastern Mediterranean; public opinion and foreign policy.
-He also has an interest in Asia-Pacific and its relations with Europe.
-He writes and comments regularly on European affairs for Geopolitical Intelligence Services reports online, Euractiv and other media.
+His research, writing and public speaking focus on the future of the EU, enlargement, EU foreign and security policy; transatlantic relations; Turkey's relations with the EU; energy questions in the eastern Mediterranean; He writes and comments on European affairs for Geopolitical Intelligence Services reports online, Euractiv, EUalive, and other media.

 Leigh holds a Bachelors degree in Philosophy, Politics and Economics from Oxford University and a PhD in Political Science from M.I.T.